-

 Reproduction & Growth

-- Bowmouth guitarfish is ovoviviparous, meaning it produces eggs that hatch within the mother’s body and the young are born alive.
+- Ovoviviparous, meaning it produces eggs that hatch within the mother’s body, and the young are born live.

-- The female usually gives birth to four young, each about 18 inches (45 cm) long.
+- The female usually gives birth to four to eleven young, each about 18 inches (45 cm) long.

 Conservation Status